ClearHeadedT/boot-dev-log/learn-object-oriented-programming/NOTES.md

 - Learned class variables vs. instance variables, shared state vs. per-object state.
 - Learned building a small archer class exercise to practice object attributes and methods.
 - Learned general classes practice, writing a class from scratch end to end.
+- Learned distinguishing when to use a class method vs. a plain function.